krakjoe/parallel/INSTALL.md

 **Binary distributions**

-Microsoft Windows binaries are released through [PECL](https://pecl.php.net/package/parallel).
+Microsoft Windows binaries are attached to the [releases on GitHub](https://github.com/krakjoe/parallel/releases).

 **From sources**